Wirral Branch TOMCC – the first 30 years

 bought Hinckleys.
 The January 98 Nacelle report has Chunky and Peter insisting their old Bonnies will

-be up and running again soon – to date they are still off the road!
+be up and running again soon – to date, they are still off the road!
 We had a stand at the Northern

-Classic Bike show at Hooton Park where Phil won a gong for his Meriden-built Adventurer.
+Classic Bike Show at Hooton Park where Phil won a gong for his Meriden-built Adventurer.

 The show was held there again in 1999 and Arthur won a prize for his pre-unit Thunderbird.
 Talking

-of Thunderbirds, this was the year the rally was held at Longton rugby club, where we waited half an
+of Thunderbirds, this was the year the rally was held at Longton rugby club, where we waited for half an

-hour every time we went to the bar before being served some horrible fizzy beer dispensed from a
+an hour every time we went to the bar before being served some horrible fizzy beer dispensed from a

 watering can!
 We did quite a few rallies – the Dragon, Smoking Dog and NABD.
 Pete started the